The Unpleasant Profession of Jonathan Hoag: Plot summary

 Jonathan Hoag, a lover of art and fine dining living in Chicago, realizes that he has no memory of his daytime activities when asked, at an evening dinner, what he does for a living.
 Furthermore, when he washes his hands in the evening, he discovers a red-brown substance, possibly dried blood, under his fingernails.

 He contacts a detective agency, Randall & Craig, and asks them to follow him during the day.
 The partners, actually the husband-and-wife team of Ted and Cynthia Randall, agree to this.
 They try to collect fingerprints from their client, but find that Hoag leaves none, even when not wearing gloves.
-The few memories Hoag has turn out to be false, except for his home address, and a doctor, Potiphar T. Potbury, whom Hoag consulted about the substance under his fingernails, had thrown him out of his office and told him not to return.
+The few memories that Hoag can remember turn out to be false, except for his home address, and his memory of the doctor, Potiphar T. Potbury, whom Hoag consults about the substance under his fingernails, upon which Potbury has Hoag thrown out of his office and warns him not to return.

 The first time the pair tail Hoag, Cynthia sees him turn and talk to her husband.
 Then Cynthia is menaced by Hoag after she tails him in an office building.
 When she is reunited with Ted, he tells her that he had a completely different experience: after uneventfully tailing Hoag into the building and up to Hoag's office on the thirteenth floor, Ted discovers that Hoag is a jeweler working for a company called Detheridge & Co., and that the red substance is jeweler's rouge.
 Both realize that something is terribly wrong, especially once they discover that the building has no thirteenth floor.

 Ted has a series of "dreams" in which he is taken through a mirror into the offices of Detheridge & Co., where he is told to leave Hoag alone by an assemblage of conservative businessmen.
 He ignores the dreams until, in one final dream, Cynthia is taken through as well.
 The businessmen reveal themselves as "Sons of the Bird", disciples of an old pagan religion; Hoag is a nemesis of theirs.
 They cause something to be sucked out of Cynthia into a bottle and return her and Ted to their apartment.